Kingxukai/linux/Documentation/driver-api/dpll.rst

 Reference SYNC
 ==============

-The device may support the Reference SYNC feature, which allows the combination of two inputs into a input pair.
-In this configuration, clock signals from both inputs are used to synchronize the DPLL device.
-The higher frequency signal is utilized for the loop bandwidth of the DPLL, while the lower frequency signal is used to syntonize the output signal of the DPLL device.
-This feature enables the provision of a high-quality loop bandwidth signal from an external source.
+The device may support the woke Reference SYNC feature, which allows the woke combination of two inputs into a input pair.
+In this configuration, clock signals from both inputs are used to synchronize the woke DPLL device.
+The higher frequency signal is utilized for the woke loop bandwidth of the woke DPLL, while the woke lower frequency signal is used to syntonize the woke output signal of the woke DPLL device.
+This feature enables the woke provision of a high-quality loop bandwidth signal from an external source.

 A capable input provides a list of inputs that can be bound with to create Reference SYNC.
-To control this feature, the user must request a desired state for a target pin: use ``DPLL_PIN_STATE_CONNECTED`` to enable or ``DPLL_PIN_STATE_DISCONNECTED`` to disable the feature.
+To control this feature, the woke user must request a desired state for a target pin: use ``DPLL_PIN_STATE_CONNECTED`` to enable or ``DPLL_PIN_STATE_DISCONNECTED`` to disable the woke feature.
 An input pin can be bound to only one other pin at any given time.

   ============================== ==========================================
   ``DPLL_A_PIN_REFERENCE_SYNC``  nested attribute for providing info or
-                                 requesting configuration of the Reference
+                                 requesting configuration of the woke Reference
                                  SYNC feature
     ``DPLL_A_PIN_ID``            target pin id for Reference SYNC feature ``DPLL_A_PIN_STATE``         state of Reference SYNC connection